 This post contains affiliate links: I am grateful to be of service and bring you content free of charge.
 In order to do this, please note that when you click links and purchase items; in most (but not all) cases I will receive a referral commission.
 Your support in purchasing through these links enables me to keep blogging to help you start homesteading.
 Thank you!

 See Disclosure, Terms and Conditions for more information.
 Thank you for supporting Misfit Gardening.

 It’s a new year with lots of changes happening around the globe and the homesteading way of life is on the increase especially with all the recent TV shows about living off grid.
-Millennials are more conscious about where their food comes from and how it was produced and just with my circle of friends, co-workers and acquaintances there are lots more people interested in growing their own food organically and I want to help everyone get the best from their gardens by taking a leaf out of the biodyanamic gardeners’ book and making a garden a self sustaining entity where the garden can produce all that it will need to compost and feed itself.
+Millennials are more conscious about where their food comes from and how it was produced and just with my circle of friends, co-workers and acquaintances there are lots more people interested in growing their own food organically and I want to help everyone get the best from their gardens by taking a leaf out of the biodyanamic gardeners’ and permaculture books and making a garden a self sustaining entity where the garden can produce all that it will need to compost and feed itself.

 I want to show new, wannabe and experienced gardeners and homesteaders alike that there is so much more you can compost, you just need the right tools to do it!

 I don’t think I’m into extreme composting methods but with each season that passes, my family and I find something new which we save from the landfill and garbage.
-I’m pretty sure my husband and stepson are sick to death of me yelling “Who put recyclables in the normal trash?!” luckily, with the c compost caddy in the kitchen everything compostable avoids the general trash and the landfill.
+I’m pretty sure my husband and stepson are sick to death of me yelling “Who put recyclables in the normal trash?!” luckily, with the compost caddy in the kitchen, everything compostable avoids the general trash and the landfill.